syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/blazor-web-assembly.md

 ---
 layout: post
-title: Getting Stared with Blazor RichTextEditor in Client Side | Syncfusion
+title: Getting Stared with Blazor RichTextEditor in WebAssembly | Syncfusion
-description: Learn here all about Getting Started with Syncfusion Blazor RichTextEditor Component in Blazor WebAssembly (Client Side) App using Visual Studio and more.
+description: Learn here all about Getting Started with Syncfusion Blazor RichTextEditor Component in Blazor WebAssembly (WASM) App using Visual Studio and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug